Overwatch’s newest hero Baptiste could be the character that finally makes the so-called “Bunker” team composition as infamous as GOATS.

 Until the introduction of Baptiste, Bunker existed as a niche composition that was still used in certain defensive situations on certain maps, but never saw as widespread use as say Dive or GOATS.

-It’s Baptiste’s Immortality Field that’s they key to unlocking Bunker’s true potential as a defensive team comp, Crimson Shade claims.
+It’s Baptiste’s Immortality Field that’s they key to unlocking Bunker’s true potential as a defensive team comp, Crimson Sleeper claims.

 Before Immortality Field, one of Bunker’s main weaknesses was that it could be attacked from many different angles while being stationary, “giving a Tracer with a Pulse Bomb more than enough ability to ruin the entire team’s day” as Crimson put it.